Angmering railway station: History

 Angmering station was opened by the Brighton and Chichester Railway in March 1846, which soon became part of the London, Brighton and South Coast Railway in July 1846. it became part of the Southern Railway during the Grouping of 1923.
 The line then passed on to the Southern Region of British Railways on nationalisation in 1948.

-When Sectorisation was introduced, the station was served by Network SouthEast until the privatisation of British Rail.
+When sectorisation was introduced, the station was served by Network SouthEast until the privatisation of British Rail.

-Film of the station in 1937 is held by the Cinema Museum in London on spool HM 00072.
+Former services

+Until December 2007, South West Trains services passed through the station while running four trains per day to Brighton; however, these did not call at Angmering.

+Until May 2022, one Great Western Railway service from to Brighton called at Angmering.